 What is Real Estate Depreciation?

 It merely reflects the present valuePresent ValuePresent Value (PV) is the today's value of money you expect to get from future income.
 It is computed as the sum of future investment returns discounted at a certain rate of return expectation. of an asset by accounting for any wear and tear during its lifetime.
 DepreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
-Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. helps lower one’s tax liability and recover the cost of improvements or maintenance done on properties.
+Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. helps lower one’s tax liability and recover the cost of property improvements or maintenance.

 - The Internal Revenue Service (IRS) has specific rules and regulations that govern the depreciation and tax deduction claims on such properties.

 - An important rule is that while determining the total basis for depreciation, the value of the land is not included, as depreciation accounts for assets that wear out over time.
 Land appreciates.